-If you find yourself in Southwest Oklahoma and you fancy a bit of spectacular scenery and free roaming wildlife, you must check out the Wichita Mountains Wildlife Refuge.
-They only have one campground suitable for RVs, although there are three campgrounds available.
+If you find yourself in Southwest Oklahoma and you fancy a bit of spectacular scenery and free-roaming wildlife, you must check out the Wichita Mountains Wildlife Refuge.
+They only have one campground suitable for RVs, although three campgrounds are available.

-Of the 47 sites offer full hookups and 23 of them offer electrical hookups.
-Famous for its outdoor activities, visitors to the park can choose to rock climbing, mountain bike, or hike just to name some outdoor opportunities to take advantage of at Wichita Mountains Wildlife Refuge.
+Of the 47 sites offer full hookups, and 23 of them offer electrical hookups.
+Famous for its outdoor activities, visitors to the park can choose to rock climbing, mountain biking, or hiking just to name some outdoor opportunities to take advantage of at Wichita Mountains Wildlife Refuge.

 Southwest Oklahoma State Parks

-Fort Cobb State Park has the most RV campsites in southwest Oklahoma occupying one of the 294 RV sites as you soak into the beauty of Fort Cobb lake.
-Eight of the sites have electric/water and three are full hook-up sites.
-Last but not least, this is Great Plains State Park to take advantage of its 58 RV sites 4 of which are ADA compliant and 14 that have full hookups.
+Fort Cobb State Park has the most RV campsites in southwest Oklahoma, occupying one of the 294 RV sites as you soak into the beauty of Fort Cobb lake.
+Eight sites have electric/water, and three are full hook-up sites.
+Last but not least, this is Great Plains State Park to take advantage of its 58 RV sites, 4 of which are ADA compliant and 14 that have full hookups.

 Northwest Oklahoma – Red Carpet Country